zerkol83/rocforge-clamp/README.md

 ## Telemetry & Metrics
 - `EntropyTelemetry` records per-anchor seeds, acquisition/release timestamps, thread identifiers, and lock durations.
-- JSON snapshots provide machine-readable feeds for ROCForge telemetry ingestion.
+- JSON snapshots provide machine-readable feeds for ROCForge telemetry ingestion and can be serialised to `/tmp/clamp_telemetry` or a user-specified path.
 - HIP mirroring validates that entropy seeds and state flags observed on the host are consistent on AMD GPUs.
+- `TemporalScoring` consumes telemetry snapshots to produce normalized reproducibility scores (0.0–1.0), entropy variance, duration variance, and drift measurements.
+Results can be exported as JSON or human-readable summaries for dashboards and CI artifacts.

-See `docs/technical_overview.md` for an in-depth discussion of the entropy lifecycle, ROCm dependency graph, and stability metrics captured during the v0.3 validation campaign.
+See `docs/technical_overview.md` for an in-depth discussion of the entropy lifecycle, temporal alignment algorithms, ROCm dependency graph, and stability metrics captured during the v0.4 validation campaign.